allegro/bigflow/docs/deployment.md

 To create a bucket, go to the [Cloud Storage browser](https://console.cloud.google.com/storage/browser) and choose the project where you run your Dataflow pipeline.
 Next, create the "Create Bucket" button to open the bucket creator form.

+**The created bucket isn't automatically cleaned.
+Therefore, it may cause a huge cost.
+To avoid it you can use [Object Lifecycle Management](https://cloud.google.com/storage/docs/lifecycle) to automatically remove data after some time or to move it to cheaper storage class.
+You can also set it up [using terraform](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/storage_bucket#nested_action).**

 ![Dataflow bucket](./images/brand_new_bucket.png)

 Provide a unique id for the bucket and choose the location which is closest to you.